 Marriott Bonvoy Brilliant Card Summary

 The Bonvoy Brilliant Card is Marriott’s most premium credit card.
-The card has a $450 annual fee, but offers perks like a $300 annual Marriott credit and annual free night certificate valid at a property costing up to 50K points, which could make this card worthwhile.
+The card has a $450 annual fee, but offers perks like a $300 annual Marriott credit and annual free night certificate valid at a property costing up to 50K points, which should more than justify the annual fee.
+Add in all the money-saving offers available with Amex Offers, and you should easily come out ahead with this card.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Marriott Bonvoy Business Card From American Express (Rates & Fees).
+These include: Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees).